Archive for March, 2010

 Journey through a World Heritage Site – Part Two

-Day one: March 5th – On the road to Huai Kha Khaeng
+On the road to Huai Kha Khaeng

 Seub Nakhasatien monument

-I left Bangkok slightly behind schedule but made good time as we headed northwest.
+I left Bangkok slightly behind schedule but made good time as I headed northwest.
 After five hours of driving with a few pit stops here and there to eat, buy fuel, food and essentials, I arrived at the headquarters of Huai Kha Khaeng.
 As always, I paid respects to Seub Nakhasatien, a forest ranger who gave his life to nature back in 1990.
 This site is his spiritual home and many people visit his statue and the house where he lived, in remembrance of his sacrifice.
-While we were at the headquarters, Bob and I photographed a few Eld’s deer that were released into the wild around the station.
+While we were at the headquarters, I photographed a few Eld’s deer that were released into the wild around the station.

-Wild boar on the run
+Wild boar on the run at a mineral deposit

 Day two: March 6th – A change of plans